pkozuchowski/Apex-Opensource-Library/docs/TriggerHandler.md

 ```

 # Metadata Driven Trigger Handlers
-In previous version of the trigger handler, I was providing support for configurable approach where classes could have been
+In the previous version of the trigger handler, I was providing support for configurable approach where classes could have been
 configured to run in a trigger through custom metadata.
 This feature was removed to simplify the code, but also because
-metadata driven trigger handlers introduce issues that outweigh the gains:
+metadata driven trigger handlers introduce a number of issues that outweigh the gains:
 1. Contrary to code, custom metadata is additive deployment.
-That means that configuration may stay in system even if it's removed from the repository.
-This behaviour may introduce bugs that are hard to track down.
+   That means that configuration may stay in system even if it's removed from the repository or after refresh.
+This behavior may introduce bugs that are hard to track down.
 2. It's harder to track what is actually executed.
 It takes longer to traverse the trigger code.
 3. It's harder to parametrize classes and reuse code.

-Due to above, I'm taking down these features.
+Due to the above, I'm taking down these features.
 They can still be found in old metadata-trigger branch, but I advise to use code instead.